pankaj-kaushik/genai-labs/experiments/email-writer/README.md

 ```
 ### Role Prompting
 In `generate_email()` method, we passed the `system_instruction` parameter in the configuration which ensures the AI stays in **specialist** mode or role regardless of the query.
-Instead of just asking for an email, you are explicitly telling the AI to act as a specific professional (a "corporate communications specialist").
+Instead of just asking for an email, we are explicitly telling the AI to act as a specific professional (a "helpful assistant").
 This sets the "mental" framework for the AI, influencing its vocabulary, level of formality, and overall perspective before it even looks at your specific email details.

 ```python
 system_instructions = "You are a helpful assistant that writes emails and messages."